Amish way of life: Use of modern technology

-Although most Amish will not drive cars, they will hire drivers and vans, for example, for visiting family, weekly grocery shopping, or commuting to the workplace off the farm, though this too is subject to local regulation and variation.
-The practice increases the geographic reach of the Amish, and decreases isolation: a horse can travel only about 25 mi, and it must rest for a considerable period, restricting the Amish to a radius of 12.5 mi from home.
+Although most Amish will not drive cars, they will hire drivers and vans, for example, for visiting family, weekly grocery shopping, or commuting to the workplace off the farm.
+However, this, too, is subject to local regulation and variation.
+The practice increases the geographic reach of the Amish and decreases isolation: a horse can travel only about 25 mi, and it must rest for a considerable period, restricting the Amish to a radius of 12.5 mi from home.
 Moreover, a horse and buggy can only sustain 10 mi/h over an extended distance, and thus is impractical for emergencies.
-The Amish are permitted to travel by bus and train in order to shop, work at markets, and reach more distant destinations.
+The Amish are permitted to travel by bus and train to shop, work at markets, and reach more distant destinations.
 Regular bus service between Amish communities has been established in some areas.
-The Amish are not permitted to travel by airplane as air travel is regarded as too modern.
+The Amish are not permitted to travel by airplane as air travel is considered too modern.

-The Old Order Amish tend to restrict telephone use, as it is viewed by some as interfering with separation from the world.
-It intrudes into the privacy and sanctity of the family, and interferes with social community by eliminating face-to-face communication.
-Amish of Lancaster County use the telephone primarily for outgoing calls, with the added restriction that the telephone not be inside the house, but rather in a phone "booth" or small out-building placed far enough from the house as to make its use inconvenient.
-These private phones may be shared by more than one family.
-This allows the Amish to control their communication, and not have telephone calls invade their homes, but also to conduct business, as needed.
+The Old Order Amish tend to restrict telephone use, as some view it as interfering with separation from the world.
+It intrudes into the privacy and sanctity of the family and interferes with the social community by eliminating face-to-face communication.
+Amish of Lancaster County uses the telephone primarily for outgoing calls, with the added restriction that the telephone should not be inside the house but rather in a phone "booth" or small out-building placed far enough from the house to make its use inconvenient.
+More than one family may share these private phones.
+This allows the Amish to control their communication, not have telephone calls invade their homes, and conduct business as needed.
 In the past, the use of public pay phones in town for such calls was more common; today, with dwindling availability of pay phones because of increased cell phone use by the non-Amish population, Amish communities are seeing an increase in the private phone shanties.
 Many Amish, particularly those who run businesses, use voicemail service.
 The Amish will also use trusted "English" neighbors as contact points for passing on family emergency messages.
 Some New Order Amish will use cellphones and pagers, but most Old Order Amish will not.

 Use of technology by different Amish affiliations

-There are many restrictions on technology that are more or less universal among the Old Order Amish, as the ban on cars as well as the ban on radio, television and in most cases the use of the internet, see above.
-Concerning farm and home technology, there are quite some differences between different Amish affiliation, as the table below indicates.
+Many technology restrictions are more or less universal among the Old Order Amish, such as the ban on cars, radio, television, and, in most cases, the use of the internet (see above).
+Concerning farm and home technology, there are quite some differences between different Amish affiliations, as the table below indicates.